 Love Diamonds?
 Check out these Diamond Patterns and Stitches also:

-How to crochet the Diamond V Neck Top
+How to make the Diamond Top Crochet Pattern

 - Paintbox Yarn Simply Aran in the color 204 (stormy grey)

 - 5.0mm hook